 Major/Minor Requirements: in fulfilling these requirements, students will typically take two to three courses in the Major and one to two courses in the Minor.

 Distribution Requirements: students will be required to take four courses across the fields represented by the French faculty.
-Specifically, students will be required to take two pre-1800 courses, and two post-1800 courses, to be determined in consultation with the Graduate Adviser.
-Courses taken to satisfy the Distribution Requirement can also be counted toward the Major or Minor.
+Specifically, students will be required to take two pre-1800 courses, and two post-1800 courses, to be determined in consultation with the graduate adviser.
+Courses taken to satisfy the distribution requirement can also be counted toward the major or minor.

 Unrelated Field (Electives): based on the overlapping 4-4-2 distribution system, two of the student's courses will be in unrelated fields, hence electives.
 This could involve work in such areas as theory, autobiography, gender studies, colonialism/post-colonialism, etc., and not necessarily standard century-based fields.
 In choosing electives students should keep in mind the need for intellectual coherence.